b9Joker108/a.fable.of.the.scriptkiddie.scriptoria/A Fable of the Scriptkiddie Scriptoria (GitHub test).md

 **The Importance of the Computational Shell:**

 * You accurately highlight the **foundational role** of the computational shell in facilitating the use of various tools, data, and languages.
 * You aptly describe it as the **"fulcrum and coalface"** for various aspects of computational development and engineering.
 * You emphasize its role as the **"glue and mortar"** connecting diverse disciplines within the computational domain.

 **Under-representation and Lack of Recognition:**

 * You point out the **scarcity** of dedicated academic and scientific treatment of the computational shell.
 * You argue that its **prevailing utilization metrics** are not truly representative of its importance.
-* You characterize its current state as **"laughable" and "alarming"** due to its substantial but unrecognized impact.
+* You characterize its current academic treatment as **"laughable" and "alarming"** due to its substantial but unrecognized impact.

 **Points to Consider:**

 * While acknowledging the importance of the shell, it's important to recognize that **different types of computational languages** serve distinct purposes and offer unique functionalities.
 * The relative **popularity and power** of specific languages do not diminish the value of others in their appropriate context.
 * The **evolving nature of technology** might see the roles and relationships between various computational languages and the shell change over time.

 **Further Discussion:**